danth/stylix/README.md

 ### Without flakes

-If you haven't enabled flakes yet or don't want to use this feature, the `default.nix` re-exports all the flake outputs.
-This means that once you have a copy of this repo, using either a local checkout, [niv](https://github.com/nmattia/niv) or any other method, you can import it to get the NixOS module as the `nixosModules.stylix` attribute and the Home Manager module as the `homeManagerModules.stylix` attribute.
+If you haven't enabled flakes yet or don't want to use this feature, `default.nix` re-exports all the flake outputs, without requiring flakes to be enabled.
+This means that once you have a copy of this repo, using either a local checkout, [niv](https://github.com/nmattia/niv), or any other method, you can import it to get the NixOS module as the `nixosModules.stylix` attribute and the Home Manager module as the `homeManagerModules.stylix` attribute.